Resolutions

 3. Remember those elevated triglycerides and cholesterol numbers?
 No, Coach, that's supposed to be a declarative statement.
 Remember them.
 Take them into consideration when planning meals and overbooking sedentary activities atop the "Excercise!!!" appointment in your Outlook calendar.
 Remember and reduce those bad boys.

+4. Resume contact with the people who have fallen like so many crushed Cheerios into the sofa cushions of personal history.
 5. Take all medications religiously, on schedule, and at proper doses.
 (I'm telling you right now team, this one will be the first to go.)

 ((But it gives me an excuse to go out and buy one of those ginormous pill sorter things on the rack next to the pharmacy pick-up counter at CVS that look like they'd kill you if one fell off the rack and hit your head, they're so big.))